learn-co-students/javascript-lazy-loader-wdf-000/README.md

 jQuery's [ajax](http://api.jquery.com/jquery.ajax/) function makes an asynchronous HTTP request.

-For instance, if I wanted to see the Netflix Stock Exchange, I could use the MarkIt API.
+For instance, if I wanted to see the Netflix's share price, I could use the MarkIt API.
 The url for fetching a stock quote via MarkIt is `http://dev.markitondemand.com/Api/v2/Quote/jsonp?symbol=< stock symbol here>`.
 Netflix has a symbol of `NFLX`.
 Therefore, to get its quote info, you would visit [http://dev.markitondemand.com/Api/v2/Quote/jsonp?symbol=NFLX](http://dev.markitondemand.com/Api/v2/Quote/jsonp?symbol=NFLX).

 Here's an example AJAX request that adds Netflix's last stock price to the div `#netflix-price`.